dsuryd/dotNetify-Blazor/Website/Website.Server/Docs/Premium/DotNetifyLoadTester.md

 <b>This is a closed source library for Pro, Team, and Enterprise sponsors.</b> If you are one, send an email to _admin@dotnetify.net_ with your username to get your license key.

 - Pro sponsor: single developer, up to 100 client connections.
-- Team sponsor: up to 10 developers, up to 1000 client connections + private email support.
+- Team sponsor: up to 10 developers, unlimited usage + private email support.
-- Enterprise sponsor: up to 10000 client connections + private email support.
+- Enterprise sponsor: unlimited usage + private email support.

 </d-alert>